digitalstudium/tui-scripts/README.md

 # TUI scripts
 ## Description
-Terminal user interface scripts for popular cli tools, based on dialog and fzf
+Terminal user interface scripts for popular cli tools such as apt, systemctl, git, kubectl.
+Based on dialog and fzf

 ## Scripts
 - `a` - for managing apt packages